1844 United States presidential election: Andrew Jackson calls for annexation of Texas

-Ex-President Andrew Jackson publicly announced his support for immediate Texas annexation in May 1844.
+Former President Andrew Jackson publicly announced his support for immediate Texas annexation in May 1844.
 Jackson had facilitated Tyler's Texas negotiations in February 1844 by reassuring Sam Houston, the President of Texas, that the U.S. Senate ratification was likely.
 As the Senate debated the Tyler treaty, Jackson declared that the popular support among Texans for annexation should be respected, and any delay would result in a British dominated Texas Republic that would promote slave emancipation and pose a foreign military threat to the southwest United States.

 The former military hero went further, urging all Jacksonian Democrats to block Martin Van Buren from the party ticket and seek a Democratic presidential candidate fully committed to the immediate annexation of Texas.
 In doing so, Jackson abandoned the traditional Jeffersonian-Jacksonian formula that had required its Northern and Southern wings to compromise on constitutional slavery disputes.

 The Texas issue was fracturing Van Buren's support among Democrats and would derail his candidacy.